JuliaAI/MLJ.jl/doc/adding_new_models.md

 package is able to suggest better hyper-parameters, as a byproduct of training, return these in the report field.

+One should test that actual fit-results have the type declared in the model `mutable struct` declaration.
+To help with this, `MLJBase.fitresult_type(m)` returns the declared type, for any supervised model (or model type) `m`.

 The `verbosity` level (0 for silent) is for passing to learning algorithm itself.
 A `fit` method wrapping such an algorithm should generally avoid doing any of its own logging.